ekraka/EDHB/README.md

 Parameters that require no external file

     1) -c to include C-H...O bonds
-    2) -l for local mode calculation
+    2) -l for local mode calculation from .fchk file generated from gaussian
-    3) -f for local frequency calculation
+    3) -f for local frequency calculation from .fchk file generated from gaussian
     4) -Charg for charges from .fchk file generated from gaussian (Mulliken charges)
     5) -R to do Intramolecular analysis
     6) -a to add HB angle
-    7) -B to add bifurcation type
+    7) -B to add bifurcation type (hydrogen bond network)

 Parameters that require additional files